-Final exam date: Tuesday, June 26, 9:15 - 11:15 a.m.
+• Final exam: Tuesday, Mar.
+26, 9:15 - 11:15 a.m.

-Labs: Six times throughout the quarter we will have lab assignments.
+Labs: Five times throughout the quarter you will have a group lab assignment.
 The intention behind lab assignments is to encourage students to think more deeply about the material.
 These labs will be worked on in groups of three or four.
 There will be some initial time allotted to these lab assignments during class, but you will need to work on them outside of class to complete them.
 Although every student must turn in a copy of the lab, you will be graded as a group on the assignment.
-For further information regarding the lab assignments please read the Lab Grading Policies.
+For further information regarding the lab assignments please read the Lab Grading Policies on the class website.
 No late lab assignments will be accepted.
-Your lowest lab score will be dropped.
-Labs will account for 10% of your course grade.
+Labs will account for 15% of your course grade.

-Grading scale:
+Grading: